Scarsdale, New York: Primary and secondary schools

+Private parochial schools include the Roman Catholic Immaculate Heart of Mary, opened in 1928, St Pius X, opened in 1956, and Trinity Christian School, opened in 1955.

 Media

-The Scarsdale Inquirer, a form weekly newspaper that reported on local issues, began publishing in 1901.
+The Scarsdale Inquirer was a form weekly newspaper that reported on local issues, that began publishing in 1901.
 However, due to financial difficulties, the Inquirer released its last article on January 19, 2024.
-Scarsdale 10583, an online blog run by Scarsdale resident Joanne Wallenstein, provides weekly news coverage of local events.

 Scarsdale is served by three PEG (Public, Educational, Government) cable television stations: Scarsdale Public Television (SPTV) on channels 42 and 76, Scarsdale Government Television on channels 43 and 75, and Scarsdale Public Schools (SPS) TV on channels 27 and 77.